‘Gezellig’ or ‘hygge’? The real differences between the Netherlands and Denmark

 READ MORE | Dutch Quirk #73: Not have any mountains…or hills…or bumps

-The Danish geography features naturally tall beauties such as ‘Himmelbjerget’ (The Sky Mountain or The Mountain of Heaven) which is a whopping 147 meters high!
-While ‘Himmelbjerget’ isn’t actually the tallest point in Denmark, you got to give us credit for at least trying with the name. 😆
+The Danish geography features naturally tall beauties such as ‘Himmelbjerget’ (The Sky Mountain or The Mountain of Heaven), which is a whopping 147 meters high!
+While ‘Himmelbjerget’ isn’t actually the tallest point in Denmark, you have to give us credit for at least trying with the name. 😆

 So what can the Dutch boast of?
 Well, turns out the Netherlands has mountains (kind of)!
-Vaalserberg is the highest natural point in the Netherlands and is a tripoint that connects the Netherlands, Belgium, and Germany.
-With its 322.7 meters it technically only qualifies as a hill but apparently the Dutch, as well as the Danish, like to exaggerate. 🙈
+Vaalserberg is the highest natural point in the Netherlands and a tripoint where the Netherlands, Belgium, and Germany meet.
+At 322.7 meters, it technically only qualifies as a hill, but apparently the Dutch, as well as the Danish, like to exaggerate. 🙈

 photo-vaalserberg-mountain-in-the-netherlands